cube2222/cuttlefish/README.md

 # Cuttlefish

 Cuttlefish is a desktop chat app for ChatGPT.
 It's main feature is the ability to use tools, like the terminal, search, or get information from URLs.
-Specifically, it can use **your local terminal** to accomplish tasks you give it (keep that in mind re security though).
+Specifically, it can use **your local terminal** to accomplish tasks you give it.

 It supports the ChatGPT-3.5 model, as well as GPT-4.
 It uses an OpenAI platform API key and is mainly aimed at a technical users.